Your AEM 6.5 Clock Is Ticking. Migrate to AEM as a Cloud Service Without The Risk.

 7. Treating UAT as optional

-Business stakeholders must own acceptance testing by market and region.
+Business stakeholders have to own acceptance testing by market and region.
 Every migration we've seen stumble had one thing in common: UAT was an afterthought.
-Plan for 2–3 UAT cycles with dedicated business owner time blocked in advance.
+Don't let it be yours.
+Plan for 2–3 UAT cycles and make sure you've blocked out dedicated time with your business owners well in advance.

 Our Proven 4-Phase Migration Framework